-The Group and Company has no contract of significance with any Director.
-The Company has a management agreement with Gamma-Civic Ltd, whereby Gamma-Civic Ltd offer specific services to the technical business operation of the Company.
+The Company has no contract of significance with any Director of the Company.
+The Company has a management agreement with Gamma-Civic Limited, whereby Gamma-Civic Limited offer specific services to the technical business operation of the Company.
+The Company has a management contract with Jeker Consulting SL which is owned by a director of the subsidiary.(Kolos International Ltd)